 An exciting, elemental and alchemical process: earth, water, wood, fire- it’s all in there

 There are currently 3 types of Native Hands Wild Pottery courses:

 Level 1 Wild Pottery: the highly popular, original Wild Pottery course

 Level 2 Wild Pottery: build on your experience of Level 1 & learn a more advanced firing technique

 I aim to give you a satisfying learning experience as well as an enjoyable time away from it all.
 We always have a camp-fire, plenty of hot drinks, home-made flapjack, and some cover just in case.
-To support you in getting the most from your time, a simple and enjoyable mindfulness-based nature connection activity is an integral part of the day.
+To support you in getting the most from the day, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

 There’s a camping option so that you can make a full weekend of it.
 And it’s great to do these courses with friends and loved ones.